 While attending a craft show, Bob and I wondered into a new age event of some sort that was taking place in the same building.
 There were vendors doing a variety of massage and fortune telling.
 They were selling crystals, tarot cards, essential oils, etc.

 We stood by as one of the fortune tellers did quick readings of several senior citizens.
 As I recall, each reading started out with her saying, "You have a grandchild or someone close to you that you are concerned about."

 And, what do you know?
 She was correct every time!
 Imagine that, that people in their 60s and 70s would have a grandchild, parent, spouse, or close friend who had some issue or problem that they were concerned about.
 Invariably, the person would reply that yes, so-and-so was having trouble with whatever.
 The reader would then take that information and parrot it back.

 It seemed to me that the psychic powers were based on some general knowledge about people, good listening skills, being aware of body language, and common sense.

 Is special training required for these psychic jobs?
 You could buy the cards and prompts at the fair.
 You could study Nichol's book (I haven't read it).
 There are also psychic schools and spiritual colleges.
 A web search will lead you to numerous sites where you can learn tons, including how to develop your powers.
 While there is certification for professional psychics, I didn't find anything indicating training or certification is required to practice.

-Working as a clairvoyant could be highly compatible with RVing.
+Working as a clairvoyant is highly compatible with RVing.
 You could do this at new age shows or fairs.
 I've seen people doing tarot readings and similar at flea markets.
 You could have a job as an on line psychic, do email psychic readings, or telephone psychic consultations.
 Your psychic hotline could be a work-at-home business.
-Or, traveling, you could do guest appearances at metaphysical shops across the country.
+Traveling, you could do guest appearances at metaphysical shops across the country.